11 things you find out when you start eating 10-a-day

 6. You have to limit fruit and smoothies (sad, but true).

 When I first decided to try out this challenge, I thought it would be a breeze – I could just whizz up loads of fresh fruit into a litre of a delicious smoothie and have consumed all my portions before midday, right?
 Wrong.
-The NHS says that smoothies and fruit juice (a 150ml glass) can only count as one portion, because when fruit is blended or juiced it releases its sugars.
-It’s also worth noting they recommend that the majority of your portions come from vegetables, not fruit – sugar is still sugar, even if it’s natural sugar.
+The NHS says that smoothies and fruit juice (a 150ml glass) can only count as one portion, because when fruit is blended or juiced it exposes their natural sugars, which increases the risk of tooth decay.
+It’s also worth noting they recommend that the majority of your portions come from vegetables, rather than fruit – sugar is still sugar, even if it’s natural sugar.
 Boo.

 7. I had to think of exciting (yet healthy) ways to add extra flavour.